310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 {% endbubble %}

 {% bubble Madara frown %}
-That’s also a pretty selfish story in of itself, but well, it really can’t be helped.
+That’s also a pretty selfish story in of itself, but well, there wasn’t really any way to prevent that.
 I don’t think your mother had everything her way, either.

 The incident likely originated from your mother, and later our parents got involved.
 {% endbubble %}